JeffreyCA/spleeter-web/README.md

 - [License](#license)

 ## Features
-- Uses deep neural networks (Spleeter) to separate audio tracks into any combination of their vocal, accompaniment, bass, and drum components
+- Uses deep neural networks (Spleeter, Demucs, Tasnet) to separate audio tracks into any combination of their vocal, accompaniment, bass, and drum components
-    - Dynamic Mixes lets you control the volumes of each component while playing back the track in real-time
+    - Dynamic Mixes lets you control the outputs of each component while playing back the track in real-time
 - Import tracks by uploading a file (MP3, FLAC, WAV) or by YouTube link
     - Includes built-in YouTube search functionality (YouTube Data API key required)
 - Persistent audio library with ability to stream and download your source tracks and mixes